onekilo79/protractor-astrolabe-example/README.md

 [Jasmine](http://jasmine.github.io/) test library that the tests are written in.

-[Protractor](https://github.com/juliemr/protractor) End to end tests using selenium.
+[Protractor](https://github.com/angular/protractor) End to end tests using selenium for angularjs projects.

 [Protractor API](https://github.com/angular/protractor/blob/master/docs/api.md) more information about interacting with the page and its elements.